 When it comes to smart speakers there are three main competitors: Amazon, Google, and Apple.
 Today, we’re here to talk about the best third-party Alexa speaker for you.
 Whether you want Alexa as a cooking companion, trivia partner, or glorified timer, we’ve got a lineup of the best Alexa speakers beyond the Amazon hardware ecosystem.

 Editor’s note: We’ll be updating this list of the best third-party Alexa speakers regularly as new devices launch.

-The Sonos One is the best Amazon Alexa speaker you can buy and it features Google Assistant support, too.
-This minimalistic, stationary speaker is available in black or white.
-It can connect via the included ethernet cable or over Wi-Fi for high-quality streaming.
+The Sonos One Gen 2 is the best Amazon Alexa speaker you can buy and it features Google Assistant support, too, despite the ongoing lawsuit.
+This minimalist, stationary speaker is available in black or white.
+It can connect via Wi-Fi for high-quality streaming.
 The touch-sensitive top panel allows you to adjust the volume, control playback, and mute the microphone.
 You can select your favorite streaming services through the Sonos app.
 Doing so, however, isn’t necessary as you can just as easily select the Sonos One from Spotify’s app.

 2. UE Megablast

 The UE Megablast is by far and away the best Alexa speaker for adventurous folk.
 It features UE’s signature cylindrical design and is IP67-certified, meaning you can take it on the road and in the water without worrying about damaging it.
 The 16-hour battery life is substantial for a portable speaker.
 Unlike the Sonos One, the UE Megablast supports Bluetooth connectivity and remains connected within a 45-meter wireless range.
 If your friend has a Megablast or Blast speaker, you can pair them up for stereo listening.
 To go crazy, collect eight Megablast speakers and connect them for bone-rattling sound.